wxyz-abcd/node-haxball/README.md

     - `[newFrameNo, customData] = modifyFrameNoBefore(frameNo)`: prepares a custom data object to send to all plugins while setting current player's `frameNo`. `customData=false` means "don't call callbacks". causes your player to look laggy to your opponents, especially on extrapolated clients. client-only.
     - `newFrameNo = modifyFrameNo(frameNo)`: set current player's `frameNo`. causes your player to look laggy to your opponents, especially on extrapolated clients. client-only.
     - `newFrameNo = modifyFrameNoAfter(frameNo, customData)`: set current player's `frameNo`. causes your player to look laggy to your opponents, especially on extrapolated clients. client-only.
-    - `customData = onBeforeOperationReceived(obj, msg, globalFrameNo, clientFrameNo)`: the host callback that is called only once for each message received from clients, and its return value is passed as customData to onOperationReceived callback. this callback is useful for parsing chat messages and other stuff that you would like to do only once, before the room callback or any plugin callbacks are called.
+    - `customData = onBeforeOperationReceived(type, msg, globalFrameNo, clientFrameNo)`: the host callback that is called only once for each message received from clients, and its return value is passed as customData to onOperationReceived callback. this callback is useful for parsing chat messages and other stuff that you would like to do only once, before the room callback or any plugin callbacks are called.
 The default callback value is a function that parses a chat message and returns `{ isCommand: boolean, data: string array }` where `isCommand = text.startsWith("!")` and `data = text.trimEnd().split(" ")`.
-    - `acceptEvent = onOperationReceived(obj, msg, globalFrameNo, clientFrameNo, customData)`: runs for each message received from clients. `obj` is the operation type object, `msg` is the original message, `customData` is the return value of callback `onBeforeOperationReceived(obj, msg, globalFrameNo, clientFrameNo)`. `onOperationReceived` is called only once for each message, before all `onOperationReceived` callbacks of all plugins are called for the same message. you may modify msg's contents here as you wish. `return true` -> accept event, `return false` -> block message from being processed, `throw exception` -> break message sender player's connection. host-only.
+    - `acceptEvent = onOperationReceived(type, msg, globalFrameNo, clientFrameNo, customData)`: runs for each message received from clients. `type` is the type of the operation, `msg` is the original message, `customData` is the return value of callback `onBeforeOperationReceived(type, msg, globalFrameNo, clientFrameNo)`. `onOperationReceived` is called only once for each message, before all `onOperationReceived` callbacks of all plugins are called for the same message. you may modify msg's contents here as you wish. `return true` -> accept event, `return false` -> block message from being processed, `throw exception` -> break message sender player's connection. host-only.
-    - `acceptEvent = onAfterOperationReceived(obj, msg, globalFrameNo, clientFrameNo, customData)`: runs for each message received from clients. `obj` is the operation type object, `msg` is the original message, `customData` is the return value of callback `onOperationReceived(obj, globalFrameNo, clientFrameNo, msg)`. `onAfterOperationReceived` is called only once for each message, after all `onOperationReceived` callbacks of all plugins are called for the same message. you may modify msg's contents here as you wish. `return true` -> accept event, `return false` -> block message from being processed, `throw exception` -> break message sender player's connection. host-only.
+    - `acceptEvent = onAfterOperationReceived(type, msg, globalFrameNo, clientFrameNo, customData)`: runs for each message received from clients. `type` is the type of the operation, `msg` is the original message, `customData` is the return value of callback `onOperationReceived(type, globalFrameNo, clientFrameNo, msg)`. `onAfterOperationReceived` is called only once for each message, after all `onOperationReceived` callbacks of all plugins are called for the same message. you may modify msg's contents here as you wish. `return true` -> accept event, `return false` -> block message from being processed, `throw exception` -> break message sender player's connection. host-only.

   - `callbacks`:
     - `initialize(room)`: only called once while creating or joining a room, or during a call to `Room.setConfig`.